framebassman/ticket_store/Docs/CONTRIBUTING.md

 make start-dev
 ```
 When it's running - script will check `ngrok`.
 If `ngrok` is not installed - script will install it for you (just type admin password - unfortunately it require sudo).

-After `ngrok` installation - it will check authentications.
-On this step just paste authtoken from 4 step of this guide.

 After startup project - navigate to http://localhost:4040 and copy `ngrok url`